SAP-samples/ui5-mdc-json-tutorial/ex4/readme.md

     }
 }
 ```
-In both `JSONTableDelegate` and `JSONFilterBarDelegate` files, import and add the new `JSONBaseDelegate` to the assign call as a third argument.
+In both `JSONTableDelegate` and `JSONFilterBarDelegate` files, import and add the new `JSONBaseDelegate` to the assigned call as a third argument.
 ###### delegate/JSONTableDelegate.ts
 ```typescript
 import JSONBaseDelegate from "./JSONBaseDelegate"